Sunday, February 6, 2011

 Who are these "daughters of Zion"?
 And what was this crown?

-The Midrash explains that the term "daughters of Zion" refers to God's distinguished children - the Jewish people.
-(The word 'distinguished' in Hebrew is metzuyanim, similar to the word 'Zion').
+The Midrash explains that the “daughters of Zion” are God's distinguished (metzuyanim) children—the Jewish people.

-And the crown placed on the King's head?
-That was the Tabernacle that they had constructed.
+And the crown placed upon the King’s head?
+That was the Mishkan that they had constructed.

-In other words, the Tabernacle was a crown that distinguished the Jewish people, through the generosity and pure service of every individual who participated in its construction.
-This special gift enabled the entire nation draw close to God.
+The Tabernacle was thus a royal crown that distinguished the Jewish people, a testament to their generosity and devotion—a collective gift that enabled the entire nation to draw close to God.

 (Adapted from Mishlei Yaakov, p.
 184)